On the Computational Complexity of Metropolis-Adjusted Langevin Algorithms for Bayesian Posterior Sampling: Mixing Time of MALA

+where $S$ is a subset of ${1,2,\cdots,n}$, and ${\rm Hess}_{\theta}(\ell(x,\theta))$ denotes the Hessian matrix of $\ell(x,\cdot)$ evaluated at $\theta$.
+Notably, since the warming parameter $M_0$ can be of order $\m O(d^{1/3})$ for achieving the best possible mixing time, it is feasible to compute the plug-in estimator using only a mini-batch of data, the size of which depends solely on the dimension, rather than the full dataset.
+Further details can be found in Corollary~\ref{cor:smoothloss}.}

-According to Lemma~\ref{lemma:Warm} and Theorem~\ref{thmala}, a reasonably good approximation to matrix $J$ in Condition A will improve both the mixing time of MALA after burn-in period and the initialization affecting the burn-in.
-However, in some complicated problems especially when $\log \pi_{\rm loc}$ is not differentiable, a good estimator for the matrix $J$ may not be easy to construct.
+{ According to Lemma~\ref{lemma:Warm} and Theorem~\ref{thmala}, a reasonably good approximation $\wt I$ to matrix $J$ in Condition A will improve both the mixing time of MALA after burn-in period and the initialization affecting the burn-in.
+For completeness, we also provide an experiment in Appendix~\ref{addex} for investigating the impact of the preconditioning matrix and initial distribution on the performance of MALA. }However, in some complicated problems, especially when $\log \pi_{\rm loc}$ is not differentiable, a good estimator for the matrix $J$ may not be easy to construct.
 One possible strategy is to use adaptive MALA~\citep{Atchade_2006}, where the preconditioner $\widetilde I$ and step size $h$ are updated in each iteration by using the history draws.
 It has been empirically shown in~\cite{Atchade_2006} that adaptive MALA outperforms non-adaptive counterparts in many interesting applications.
 We leave a rigorous theoretical analysis of adaptive MALA as a future direction.